 “It seems like God wants Freed-Hardeman to be here,” Shannon said.

-The new president also announced recent gifts to the university, including a $1 million endowment funded by Tony and Lisa Giarratana, Franklin, Tennessee, for a Biblical Studies Center of Excellence for Faculty Development in the College of Biblical Studies and Next Level Scholarships, a $5 million endowment fund provided by Hassell Franklin for Bible majors.
+The new president also announced recent gifts to the university, including a $1 million endowment funded by Tony and Lisa Giarratana, Franklin, Tennessee, for a Biblical Studies Center of Excellence for Faculty Development in the College of Biblical Studies and another donor has given additional funds to the Next Level Scholarship, an endowed scholarship fund for Bible majors.
 He also paid tribute to Marietta Hamby who, for many years, has sent monthly $2 gifts to the university.
 She is a disabled woman who attended FHU but because of her disability was unable to complete her studies.

 Shannon also announced that the $5.5 million needed to restore Old Main has now been reached, completed by contributions by numerous donors, many in memory or in honor of individuals important to FHU’s legacy.
 For example, he said, Kenneth and Carol Flatt Chadwell, Crossville, Tennessee, gave in memory of Dowell Flatt, for many years an FHU Bible professor and in honor of Della Flatt, who worked in the biblical studies office.

 Shannon concluded his remarks with a far-reaching list of 18 things he has learned already in his tenure that FHU needs to do.
 He listed academic improvements, possible new majors to meet the demands of the marketplace, expanding relationships, growing the whole person, and fostering a spirit of resilience along with many others.